Turbul3nce/CTF_Challenges/web/Render_Quest/README.md

 ## Description

 So, the functionality of the application seems to load and render templates either locally or remotely, depending on the ?use_remote={true/false} parameter.
 This lead me to want to check for SSTI vulnerability.
+After reviewing the source code provided by HackTheBox, we know it is using the Go templating language.
 I was able to set up a test.go template on my server with the contents {{.FetchServerInfo "cd /;ls -la"}}.
 Once the server loaded and executed my template code, I recieved the contents of the / directory, revealing code execution Just for context this is a CTF.
 What type of vulnerabilities were displayed here?.

 ## Set Up